 10. Small sachets of washing powder and a travel clothes line

-Some destinations like Bali are easy to get your clothes washed, other places are hard to find or expensive and it’s cheaper to buy new clothes.
+Some destinations like Bali are easy to get your clothes washed, other places are hard to find.
+Or it’s so expensive that it’s cheaper to just buy new clothes.
 I prefer to be prepared and able to hand wash things like underwear and socks.